beve-org/beve/README.md

 1 -> floating point
 ```

-The final four bits of the HEADER are used as a byte count indicator.
+The final four bits of the HEADER are used as the BYTE COUNT.

 | TYPE | integer or floating point |